 The 5 types of existing warts, classified according to their location and morphology, are:

-1. Plantar wart: This wart affects the feet and looks a little bit like a fisheye.
-This wart is similar to a callus, since it is usually yellowish and has black dots inside;
+- Plantar wart: This wart affects the feet and has a fisheye appearance.
+It is similar to a callus, since it is usually yellowish and has black dots inside;

-4. Flat wart: This is a small, flat-looking wart that appears in groups.
-It is soft and occur more frequently on the face;
+- Flat wart: This is a small, flat-looking wart that appears in clusters.
+It is soft and occurs more frequently on the face;

-5. Genital wart: This is a wart that appears in the female or male intimate area and may increase the risk of developing cancer.
-It is usually soft and pink in color.
+- Genital wart: This is a wart that appears in the female or male genitalia.
+It has a higher risk of developing cancer compared to other warts.
+Genital warts are usually soft and pink in color.

 What causes warts

-Warts are caused by direct contact with other warts, since they are caused by the HPV virus.
+The transmission of warts occurs from direct contact with other warts, which means the HPV virus can be passed from one person to the other.
 Children are, generally, the most affected, as they tend to pick at warts.

-Some of these treatments should be done in the doctor’s office by a dermatologist and those that are applied at home should only be used after being checked out by your doctor, as this may not be a wart but another, more serious skin problem, and the treatment may worsen the condition even more.
+Some of these treatments should be done in the doctor’s office by a dermatologist.
+Treatments that are applied at home should only be used after approval by your doctor, to ensure you will be treating a wart and not another skin condition.